Air Passenger Duty

 Air Passenger Duty (APD) is an excise duty which is charged on the carriage of passengers flying from a United Kingdom or Isle of Man airport on an aircraft that has an authorised take-off weight of more than 5.7 tonnes or more than twenty seats for passengers.
+It is a type of departure tax.
 The duty is not payable by inbound international passengers who are booked to continue their journey (to an international destination) within 24 hours of their scheduled time of arrival in the UK.
 (The same exemption applies to booked onward domestic flights, but the time limits are shorter and more complex.)
 If a passenger "stops-over" for more than 24 hours (or the domestic limit, if applicable), duty is payable in full.

 History

-Air Passenger Duty, a duty unique to the UK, was introduced in 1994 by the then chancellor of the Exchequer, Kenneth Clarke.
+Air Passenger Duty was introduced in 1994 by the then chancellor of the Exchequer, Kenneth Clarke.
 Clarke regarded it as anomalous that fuel duty was not levied on air transport, but international agreements prevented his levying a duty on aircraft kerosene.
 As an alternative, Clarke introduced Air Passenger Duty, a levy collected by airlines on passengers who start their journeys at UK airports.
 It was initially set at £5 for European flights and £10 for long-haul flights.
 Children below one year of age were exempt.
 When APD was first introduced, the return journey of a UK domestic flight was exempt from APD.
-However, this was deemed to be inconstant with European Union competition rules.
+However, this was deemed to be inconsistent with European Union competition rules.
 Return flights within the UK have incurred two APD payments since 2001.
 The subsequent chancellor, Gordon Brown, introduced a double rate of APD for business-class and first-class passengers.
 His successor, George Osborne, reduced the duty on the most expensive long-haul bands.
 Since 2016 children below the age of 16 have been exempt from APD provided they are travelling in basic economy class.